min69u/Reforestation/README.md

-## Sore throats are a pain in the neck!
+## Why did the opera singer go sailing?
+They wanted to hit the high Cs.